Looking for the BA Economics course details, subjects list, and syllabus?

 Copywriter

-The copywriter is one who drives sales, leads generates, brings businesses by running ads on social media, websites, emails, etc.
+The copywriter is one who drives sales, leads generates, and brings businesses by running ads on social media, websites, emails, etc.

 They are expert in storytelling, writing emotional content, creating extraordinary content, and public relations so they drive traffics easily and brings business.